skorokithakis/JellyLua/README.md

 `Print(text)`

-Scroll the NXT LCD by one line and print the given text.
+Scroll the NXT LCD by one line and display the given text.